diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 `For accumulators used in RDD transformations instead of actions, this guarantee does not exist`.
 An accumulator update within a transformation can occur more than once.
 One such case of a probably unintended multiple update occurs when a cached but infrequently used RDD is first evicted from the LRU cache and is then subsequently needed.
 This forces the RDD to be recalculated from its lineage, with the unintended side effect that calls to update an accumulator within the transformations in that lineage are sent again to the driver. `Within transformations, accumulators should, consequently, be used only for debugging purposes`.

 #### Custom Accumulators
 So far we’ve seen how to use one of Spark’s built-in accumulator types: integers (`Accumulator[Int]`) with addition.
 Out of the box, Spark supports accumulators of type `Double, Long, and Float`.
-In addition to these, Spark also includes an API to define custom accumulator types and custom aggregation operations (e.g., finding the maximum of the accumulated values instead of adding them).
-Custom accumulators need to extend AccumulatorParam, which is covered in the Spark API documentation.
-Beyond adding to a numeric value, we can use any operation for add, provided that `operation is commutative and associative`.
+In addition to these,` Spark also includes an API to define custom accumulator types and custom aggregation operations` (e.g., finding the maximum of the accumulated values instead of adding them).
+Custom accumulators need to extend **AccumulatorParam**, which is covered in the Spark API documentation.
+Beyond adding `to a numeric value`, we can use any operation for add, provided that `operation is commutative and associative`.
 For example, instead of adding to track the total we could keep track of the maximum value seen so far.
+(PS: > operator is neither commutative nor assosiative, but still valid for custom accumulator operation)

 An operation op is **commutative** if a op b = b op a for all values a, b.
 An operation op is **associative** if (a op b) op c = a op (b op c) for all values a, b, and c.